Draggard11/experiment-assignment-HVL/dat250-expass4.md

 ## 3)
 # used the Persistence in intellij to inspect the database tables
 # had to create tables for users, polls, pollOptions and votes
+# got a lot of output when doing logging
 # ![](img.png)

 ## 4)